 Any condition qualifies if a physician believes cannabis may alleviate it

-“Chronic pain;” in Illinois, patients can also qualify with a “medical condition for which an opioid has been or could be prescribed by a physician based on generally accepted standards of care”
+(In Illinois, patients also qualify with a “medical condition for which an opioid has been or could be prescribed by a physician based on generally accepted standards of care.”)

 Illinois, Minnesota, New Jersey